-The Trauma of Sexuality & Violence, non-protection
+The Trauma of Sexuality & Non-protection

 In fact these traumas are sequential, in that the trauma of love is the consequence of the trauma of identity, and the trauma of non-protection is the consequence of the trauma of love.

-The child survives the Trauma of Identity by giving up on his healthy identity, his autonomy, in order to have some connection with his mother, without which he cannot survive.
+The child survives the Trauma of Identity by giving up on his healthy identity, his autonomy, in order to have some connection with his mother, without whom he cannot survive.
 He is forced to identify with his mother's wants and needs, where his wants and needs are ignored, mis-interpreted or used as a means of persecution by the mother.
 This, then, brings the therapeutic question "Who am I?".
-And existentially this question is automatically followed by the question "What do I want?", because in order to know really what I want I must have a reasonable sense of who I am.
+And existentially this question is automatically followed by the question "What do I want?", because in order to know what I want I must have a reasonable sense of who I am.